-This cake is an excellent coffee cake.
+This yummy cake is an excellent coffee cake.
 The cake itself has a moist, slightly dense crumb like you’d expect from a breakfast cake.

 It’s almost like a shortcake cake with thick batter and good rise.
-The apple retain just bit of crunch and the topping adds a little crunch as well.
+The sliced apples retain just bit of crunch and the topping adds a little crunch as well.

 The contrast in texture and light flavor will have you clamoring for another slice.
 Plus it is fun to serve something to my little guy that is 3xgreat-grandma made.
 That is a lot of greats!

 Update: I originally made this recipe very early in 2015.
 In fact it was during the first month of collecting and sharing recipes.